Nikeel03/NumberCruncher/README.md

     ```
     The `-s` flag is optional but useful as it shows output (like print statements and log messages) directly to the console during the test run.
 3. This will execute the tests defined in `Test.py`.
 Test-specific files like `core_tests_v4_db.json` might be created and deleted in the `tests/` directory during the test run.

-## Important Notes

-*   Running the scripts from the root directory as specified (`python src/Server.py` and `python src/Client.py`) ensures that generated files like logs and the user database are created within the `src/` directory.
-If you run them from within `src/` directly (e.g., `cd src; python Server.py`), these files will appear in `src/` as well.
-The key is consistency.
-*   The test setup script (`tests/Test.py` in your example) modifies `sys.path` to include the `src` directory.
-This is important for the tests to find the `Server` and `Client` modules.